Role of the School Resource Officer position

 - Special crimes in which students are especially likely to be offenders or victims, such as vandalism, shoplifting, and sexual assault by acquaintances.

 To contact Ptl.
-Beckwith you can email him at firstname.lastname@example.org with any of your questions.
+Beckwith or Ptl.
+Sargent you can email them at email@example.com with any of your questions.